-The lifestyle and fashion Blogger, Carly A. Heitlinger, shares her favorite 7 NY spots that will make you want to move to NYC!
+The lifestyle and fashion Blogger, Carly Heitlinger, aka Carly, shares her favorite 7 NY spots that will make you want to move to NYC!

 Carly launched her life and style blog The College Prepster as a freshman at Georgetown University in 2008.

 She was born in Tampa, Florida, but is currently based in Connecticut.

 Her blog features attainable style and inspirational life advice, encouraging girls to live their dreams.

 Here are Carly’s Top 7 NYC Hot Spots: